Bamyan: Buddhas of Bamyan

+On the cliff face of a mountain nearby, three colossal statues were carved 4,000 feet apart.
+One of them was 175 feet (53 m) high standing statue of Buddha, the world's tallest.
+The ancient statue was carved during the Kushan period in the fifth century.
 At one time, two thousand monks meditated in caves among the sandstone cliffs.
 The caves were also a big tourist attraction before the long series of wars in Afghanistan.
 The world's earliest oil paintings have been discovered in caves behind the destroyed statues.
 Scientists from the European Synchrotron Radiation Facility have confirmed that the oil paintings, probably of either walnut or poppy seed oil, are present in 12 of the 50 caves dating from the 5th to 9th century.
 The murals typically have a white base layer of a lead compound, followed by an upper layer of natural or artificial pigments mixed with either resins or walnut or poppy seed drying oils.
 Possibly, the paintings may be the work of artists who traveled on the Silk Road.

+Recent history

-The caves at the base of these statues were used by the Taliban for storing weapons.
-After the Taliban were driven from the region, civilians made their homes in the caves.
-Recently, Afghan refugees escaped the persecution of the Taliban regime by hiding in caves in the Bamiyan valley.
-These refugees discovered a fantastic collection of Buddhist statues as well as jars holding more than ten thousand fragments of ancient Buddhist manuscripts, a large part of which is now in the Schøyen Collection.
+During the late 1990s, Bamyan became the center of combat between Taliban and Hezbe Wahdat supporters.
+The city is known to some as the center of Daizangi.
+The caves at the base of the Buddha statues were used by the Taliban for storing weapons.
+After they fled in late 2001, civilians made their homes in the caves.
+They discovered a fantastic collection of Buddhist statues as well as jars holding more than ten thousand fragments of ancient Buddhist manuscripts, a large part of which is now in the Schøyen Collection.
 This has created a sensation among scholars, and the find has been compared with the discovery of the Dead Sea Scrolls.

-From 2003 to 2013, a Provincial Reconstruction Team was based in Bamyan, first manned by U.S. forces, and, since April 2003, by New Zealand Defence Force personnel which made up the Provincial Reconstruction Team.
+From 2003 to 2013, a foreign military base was established in Bamyan.
+It was first occupied by U.S. forces and after April 2003 by New Zealand Defence Force personnel which made up the Provincial Reconstruction Team.
 The 34th Division in the area, part of the 4th Corps, was affiliated with Karim Khalili.
-Bamiyan was one of the first pilot centers for the Afghan New Beginnings Programme of Disarmament, demobilization and reintegration.
-On 4 July 2004 disarmament began in Bamiyan, and on 15 July 2004 disarmament was continued in Bamiyan including soldiers from the 34th and 35th Divisions of the then Afghan Army, often referred to as the Afghan Military or Militia Forces.
+The city became one of the first pilot centers for the Afghan New Beginnings Programme of Disarmament, demobilization and reintegration.
+The disarmament began in July 2004.
+After NATO-led forces and their supporters fled from Afghanistan, the Islamic Emirate of Afghanistan returned to power and took control of Bamyan.

+Demographics

+The Bamyan municipality has an estimated population of 103,909 people, while the entire Bamyan province has an estimated population of 440,614 people.
+The Majority of the population consists Hazaras who follow Shia Islam and generally use their native Hazaragi dialects of Persian language when communicating with each other, but they are fully fluent in Dari and many of those who travel a lot are also fluent in Pashto.
+In 2015 there were around 4,435 dwellings in the city.